 Dyer has had a long and prosperous career on the defensive side of the ball.
-His coaching stops have taken him from college, to the NFL, to the CFL and back.
-Prior to his coaching career, Dyer played center and linebacker for UC Santa Barbra from 1960-1963.
-In 1961, Dyer was named a team co-captain for his team.
+His coaching has taken him from college to the NFL to the CFL and back.
+Prior to his coaching career, Dyer played center and linebacker for UC Santa Barbara from 1960-1963.
+In 1961, Dyer was named a co-captain for his team.

 Table of Contents

 College Coaching Career

 Upon graduation, Dyer began coaching at Humboldt State as an assistant coach.
 In 1964, the team would achieve an 8-2 record.
 However, the team would regress each year Dyer was there, going 6-4 in 1965 and 4-6 in 1966.
 After the season in 1966, Dyer left Humboldt State and took the head coaching position at Coalinga Junior College.
 Dyer only had this job for one season, but in that time the entire team was inducted into the school’s Hall of Fame.
 After his one season as a head coach, Dyer became the Defensive Coordinator at Portland State.

 During his four seasons at Portland State (1968-1971) the team put together their best run in school history, going 20-19 over the time span.
 The 1969 and 1970 teams were the first to ever post back-to-back winning records.
 After his time at Portland State, Dyer joined Idaho State for one season as an assistant coach, helping the team to a 7-3 record.
 He then joined Darryl Rogers as an assistant coach for San Jose State University.
 San Jose finished 5-4-2, 2nd in the Pacific Coast Athletic Conference.

 First Professional Coaching Stint